Ambikadulal/Ambikadulal/README.md

       I'm a Mobile engineer and Tech Consultant.
 Currently working as a Mobile app developer at findall Nepal pvt ltd.
 <!--
 **Ambikadulal/Ambikadulal** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+      I'm a Mobile engineer and Tech Consultant.
+Currently working as a Mobile app developer at findall Nepal pvt ltd.

 Here are some ideas to get you started: